 Ukraine launched significant drone strikes targeting Moscow shortly after accusing Vladimir Putin of attempting to derail Donald Trump’s call for a ceasefire.

 The attacks included a strike on a major oil refinery, resulting in ten explosions followed by a massive inferno.
-The targeted refinery was located just 55 miles from Putin’s £1 billion palace on the Black Sea.
+The targeted refinery was just 55 miles from Putin’s £1 billion palace on the Black Sea.

 In addition, Vnukovo Airport, used by Trump envoy Steve Witkoff to depart Moscow after a meeting with Putin and his senior officials, was closed due to the strikes.